 Adult Sunday School classes are an important component of finding a place to connecting and growing with others in our congregation.
 All of our classes welcome new people and would love to have you as their guest this Sunday.
 Visit several classes to see which best fits your needs and interests.
 If you don’t find what you are looking for, let us know if you are interested in helping to start a new class.
 Contact: Rae Frenette at email@example.com or 512-255-3336.
 Classes meet at 9:40 am each Sunday morning in the Adkins Building 5.
 For class location, see room numbers listed below.

 Our newest Sunday School class: By the Book

-With the help of Rev. Dr. Beverly Jones, this class was established in February 2018 to: expand our First Church Adult Sunday School study options.
+This class was established in February 2018 to: expand our First Church Adult Sunday School study options.
 Please join us and bring a friend!
 Contact Ted Keller, firstname.lastname@example.org, or Sam Kyzar, email@example.com, if you want more information.